atorresbr/icecoder-2019-torres-digital-theme/README.md

 = Ownership and licensing =

-Torres Digital 2019 ICECOde Theme https://www.facebook.com/torresdigital/
+Torres Digital 2019 ICECOder Theme https://www.facebook.com/torresdigital/
 Copyright 2017, Torres Digital -Sites → Lojas Virtuais e e-Commerce, https://www.facebook.com/torresdigital/

 This theme is free software: except as may be stated below (if at all), you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License or (at your option) any later version.